 The essay also touches on the connection between spirituality and science and tries to bridge the two concepts together.
 The author emphasizes that the essay is not to be taken as religious doctrine or reduced to any political ideology and instead is an attempt to address issues in physics, philosophy, and psychology to come up with solutions for a better future.

-One thought on “The Energy Freedom Paradox”
+3 thoughts on “The Energy Freedom Paradox”

 A nice paper, and some serious mental nourishment.
 I think you might enjot Carlo Rovelli’s new book about Anaximander, the ancient Greek ‘father of science’ – Rovelli is a physicist (Quantum Gravity) but he has much to say about the interaction between human thought and the environments that shape it and in turn are shaped by it.